 SURF WAX!
 Chances are you’ve heard of it if you’re in the surf community.

 Unfortunately, surf wax can also be pretty bad for the environment.
 It’s made using paraffin which is derived from petroleum and then goes through a bleaching process that emits dioxins.
-These dioxins are super toxic and can cause reproductive and developmental problems and cancer.
+These toxic dioxins can cause reproductive and developmental problems and cancer.
 The most common and popular surf waxes use paraffin (95% of surf waxes!).
 This means that a lot of paraffin is entering our marine ecosystems.
 Surf wax comes off the boards and sheds all these chemicals into the water, which is bad for both the health of surfers and the marine environment.

 CATCH The NEW WAVE of sustainable SURF WAX!